Guide for Python Package Authors & Maintainers#

 - [ ] **Fit** The package meets criteria for [fit](https://www.pyopensci.org/software-peer-review/about/package-scope.html#what-types-of-packages-does-pyopensci-review) and [overlap](https://www.pyopensci.org/software-peer-review/about/package-scope.html#package-overlap).

-- [ ] **Documentation** The package has sufficient online documentation to allow us to evaluate package function and scope *without installing the package*.
+- [ ] **Documentation** The package has sufficient online documentation to allow us to evaluate the package's function and scope *without installing the package*.
 This includes:

 - [ ] User-facing documentation that overviews how to install and start using the package.